AngelMunoz/Perla/docs/assets/docs/v1/features/css-json.md

 [css module scripts]: https://web.dev/css-module-scripts/
 [lit]: https://lit.dev

-> **_NOTE_**: This documentation is still being updated to reflect changes for V1, the contents may be outdated while this notice is still present

 ### CSS Modules

 CSS Module Scripts are very useful for Web component libraries like [lit] or any other library that produces custom elements with shadow roots, here's an example of the usage: